Its-donkey/live-stream-alerts/README.md

 - (Optional) `make` for your own helper scripts

 ## Running the alert server
-1. (Optional) Rebuild the embedded UI if you changed any files under the sibling `alGUI/` folder (the UI source lives alongside this repository):
+1. (Optional) Rebuild the embedded UI if you changed any files under the sibling `alGUI/` folder (the UI source lives alongside this repository; place it at `../alGUI` relative to this repo):
    ```bash
    go generate ./internal/ui
    ```